OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/includes/sql-database-csharp-adonet-create-query-2.md

    WHERE
       dept.DepartmentName = @DName2

--- Disband hello Legal department.
+-- Disband the Legal department.
 DELETE tabDepartment
    WHERE DepartmentName = @DName2;
 ";